zhanxw/anno/README.md

 without specify gene format flag *-f*.

-To use knownGene or refGene format, you need to specify both *-g* and *-f* flat to tell TabAnno which gene file and which format it is.
+To use knownGene or refGene format, you need to specify both *-g* and *-f* flat to tell anno which gene file and which format it is.
 For example, *-g /net/fantasia/home/zhanxw/anno/knownGene.txt.gz -f knownGene*.